ZenShan27/HTML_Concepts-/Document_Meta_tags/Readme.md

 <!-- External Script -->
 <script src="app.js"></script>

-10. <noscript>
+🚫📜 10. <noscript>
-🔹 Description: Provides fallback content if the browser does not support JavaScript or it is disabled.
+Description: Provides fallback content if the browser does not support JavaScript or it is disabled.

-🔹 Example:
+html
+Copy
+Edit
 <noscript>
   JavaScript is disabled in your browser.
 Please enable it for a better experience.
 </noscript>
 📚 Summary Table of Tags
 Tag	Purpose	Common Attributes
 <!DOCTYPE>	Declares HTML version (HTML5)	–